Consensus-Based Optimization Methods Converge Globally: Introduction

 \section{Introduction}

-A long-standing problem in applied mathematics is the global minimization of a potentially nonconvex nonsmooth cost function $\CE : \bbR^d\rightarrow \bbR$ and the search for an associated globally minimizing argument $\globmin$.
-In the following we always assume the unique existence of a minimizer $\globmin$ and we define
+A long-standing problem in applied mathematics is the global minimization of a potentially nonconvex nonsmooth cost function $\CE: \bbR^d\rightarrow \bbR$ and the search for an associated globally minimizing argument $\globmin$.
+Throughout, we assume the unique existence of the minimizer $\globmin$ and denote its associated minimal value by